Brownian earthworm: Introduction

-Suppose that Conjecture \ref{pr:d7.1} is true, i.e., for some $r_0>0$ and all $r\leq r_0$, the process $(X,Y)$ has a stationary distribution $Q$ which does not charge the diagonal.
-This stationary measure $Q$ depends on $r$, the radius of the ball deleted from the torus $D_1$, so we can can write $Q_{r}$ to emphasize this dependence.
+Suppose that Conjecture \ref{prd71} is true, that is, for some $r_0>0$ and all $r\leq r_0$, the process $(X,Y)$ has a stationary distribution $Q$ which does not charge the diagonal.
+This stationary measure $Q$ depends on $r$, the radius of the ball deleted from the torus $\torus_1$, so we can write $Q_{r}$ to emphasize this dependence.